GOATS2K/blog/content/posts/enhancing-factory-with-csharp-attributes.md

 # Introduction

 Hi, welcome to the first post on my blog!

+This is also my first post on the [C# Advent calendar](https://www.csadvent.christmas/), please go check out the other posts as well!

 I’m a computer science student doing my final year at De Montfort University in the United Kingdom.
 For my bachelor thesis I decided to build a music streaming service from scratch, called Coral.
 The backend is written using C# with [ASP.NET](http://ASP.NET) Core and the frontend with React, in hopes that I’ll eventually make a mobile application using React Native.